PJJ van Rensburg Attorneys | A Pretoria based law firm

 Property Advice in an Election Year

 Buy now, sell later.
-This year, almost half of the world’s inhabitants will head to the polls to elect their new governments, including eight of the […]
+This year, almost half of the world’s inhabitants will head to the polls to elect their new governments, including eight of the world’s 10 most populous countries.
+In South Africa, we can expect our own election to put the property market into a temporary holding pattern, dragging on the subtle buyer’s […]

 The Omission of a Single Word Can Lead to a Will Being Contested

-The contents of an “inelegant and very badly drafted” will were recently the subject of a dispute in the South Gauteng High Court, in the matter […]
+The contents of an “inelegant and very badly drafted” will were recently the subject of a dispute in the South Gauteng High Court, in the matter Strauss vs Strauss and Others.
+The plaintiff instituted action claiming that the joint will of his parents not only made provision for the situation where they died within 30 […]

 How a Latin Phrase Affected a Recent Property Dispute Case